TinkerMill/workshop-ess-alexa-controlled-device/docs/1_local_dev_env.md

 Here are the common terms used, location will be dependent upon Windows or macOS, each which have their own section below.

 * **Download Directory** - The default location where files are downloaded from your web browser.
-Please clear out this directory, or make a subdirectory and move all previous downloads to that, to make it easier to track and find the downloads for this lab.
+Please clear out this directory, or make a subdirectory and move all previous downloads to that, to make it easier to track and find the downloads for this module.
 * **BASE_DIR** - This is the base, or top level, of all the files you will clone from GitHub.
 Please place this as close to the top of your directory structure as possible.
 For all references, either `C:\tm_iot` (Windows) or `~/tm_iot` (macOS/Linux) will be used.
 Please adjust according to your actual location.

 <details>